CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

-We trained CRS-Diff on the RSICD dataset using solely text as the initial input and compared it with recent SOTA methods.
+We trained CRS-Diff on the RSICD dataset using solely text as the initial input and compared it with recent state-of-the-art (SOTA) methods.

-\textit{Qualitative analysis.} In \cref{fig:txt2img_2}, examples of generation using various methods, such as CRS-Diff, Txt2Img-MHN (including VQVAE and VQGAN)\cite{Xu_2023}, are illustrated.
-Notably, our proposed CRS-Diff demonstrates the capability to generate clearer and more realistic images.
-For instance, when confronted with complex textual descriptions, exemplified by the phrase on the left side of the fifth line: "a square lawn and a half round lawn consist the square which is surrounded by the forest", the model proficiently deciphers the semantic content.
+\textit{Qualitative analysis.} In \cref{fig:txt2img_2}, generated images using various methods, such as CRS-Diff, Txt2Img-MHN (including VQVAE and VQGAN) \cite{xu2023txt2img}, are illustrated.
+Notably, our proposed CRS-Diff demonstrates the capability to generate clearer and more realistic images compared with other methods.
+For instance, when confronted with complex textual descriptions, exemplified by the phrase on the left side of the fifth line: ``a square lawn and a half round lawn consist the square which is surrounded by the forest'', the model proficiently deciphers the semantic content.
 Moreover, the model adeptly identifies the semantic information correlated with the textual descriptions, accurately reflecting this in the results.
-It also excels at synthesizing more appropriate images in response to shape descriptions like "square" and "long."
-Furthermore, CRS-Diff distinctly grasps the concept of quantity, a feature intuitively evident in its handling of numerical descriptors like "some", "many", or "two" (as seen on the left side of the first line).
-Additionally, our model can accurately simulate real lighting conditions, and coordinate elements such as color and texture.
+It also excels at synthesizing more appropriate images in response to shape descriptions like ``square'' and ``long.''
+Furthermore, CRS-Diff distinctly grasps the concept of quantity, a feature intuitively evident in its handling of numerical descriptors like ``some'', ``many'', or ``two'' (as seen on the left side of the first line).
+Besides, our model can accurately simulate real lighting conditions, and coordinate elements such as color and texture.